Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Exploring Aligning MLLMs with SLPs: Behaviour Observations to Judgement

 \item \textit{Action detection errors} were more frequent in unstructured scenes.
 For example, in \textit{Video~4}, the child’s aggressive toy-hitting was not recognised, and in \textit{Video~15}, a clear tray-passing motion was entirely missed.
 In \textit{Video~5}, task misunderstanding led to mismatched labels (e.g., writing mistaken for eating). \end{itemize}

 These results demonstrate that our structured prompting approach substantially improved the reliability of MLLM-generated behavioural annotations, enabling the model to produce interpretable outputs that aligned with expert-labelled segment judgments in many cases.
-Compared to Shi et al.~\cite{shi2025towards}, where average behavioural and gaze accuracy was around 62\%, our structured prompting approach led to substantial improvements in both description accuracy and eye-contact interpretation.
+Shi et al.~\cite{shi2025towards} first introduced this behavioural description task and dataset, reporting that the model achieved approximately 62\% behavioural accuracy within the 23\% of segments where it successfully detected gaze cues.
+Building on this prior setup, our structured prompting approach ensures that the model receives explicit action, vocalisation, and gaze information for every segment and thus produces complete descriptions for 100\% of the dataset.
+Using a comparable combined accuracy metric that marks a segment as correct only when all three dimensions are correct, our method achieved 81\% accuracy.
+This reflects a substantial improvement in both overall description quality and gaze-related interpretation.